Vivendo com zumbido: sintomas e soluções

 Tinnitus noises are inside your body, and hearing loss reduces the volume of external sounds.
 Hearing aids boost everyday sounds you may not usually hear, helping to make tinnitus noises less apparent and dominant.
 So, if you have any signs of hearing loss, even if it's minor, hearing aids can help you live with tinnitus.

 Several products - such as pillows with built-in speakers and headbands with earphones - can help people with tinnitus, insônia, and other sleep issues.
-Products like this can help you benefit from sounds, music, and radio without disturbing others.
+This type of product can help you benefit from sounds, music, and radio without disturbing others.
 However, listening at a safe volume is crucial so you don't damage your hearing.

 Masking tinnitus sounds